PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-05 16:29:58
+Last updated: 2024-04-05 16:30:31
-Random Quote: Whoever the hell that is.
-But the Crystal Ship definitely travels. - Jesse Pinkman
+Random Quote: You will never walk again... but you will fly.  -  Bloodraven